 What makes EoE a food allergy, since there’s no IgE antibody involvement?

 “It’s because when you take the food away, the disease gets better,” says Spergel.
 “Bring the food back, the disease comes back.
 But it’s not IgE-mediated, so it makes it trickier to find out what foods are involved.”

 If EoE isn’t a typical food allergy, why is allergy testing usually recommended?

 Since many patients with eosinophilic esophagitis have other allergic disorders, Spergel says it’s important to conduct skin testing to identify any IgE-mediated allergies.
 Allergies to dust, animals, pollen or mold, for instance, can worsen EoE symptoms.
 The AAAAI, the allergists’ organization, recommends allergy testing for EoE in order to know how to structure a patient’s diet and identify any allergic aspects of EoE.

 Spergel calls allergy testing a helpful tool for identifying and managing this complicated disease: “It gives us a hint at where to start.”

 There is no cure for EoE, but treatments fall into two main categories: medication or diet.

-Medication: There are no approved drug treatments for EoE.
+Medication: There are no approved drug treatments for eosinophilic esophagitis, or EoE.
 However, Spergel explains that physicians sometimes employ steroids, such as glucocorticosteroids or corticosteroids, which a patient swallows to help coat the esophagus.
 This can reduce eosinophil activity, and ease inflammation.